 As the industry continues to innovate new RBOs for consumers, the MSA Review will likewise develop and evolve to consider the reasonableness of RBOs.
 Additionally, as the MSA Review evolves, additional regulatory expertise with RBOs may be added to the MSA Team in the future.
-To achieve more consistency across states in their understanding and consideration of RBOs, the Task Force will encourage its appointed Subgroup and/or an appropriate NAIC actuarial committee or group to collectively consider new RBOs as they arise.
+To achieve more consistency across states in their understanding and consideration of RBOs, the Senior Issues (B) Task Force, or its appointed Subgroup and/or the Health Actuarial (B) Task Force, will encourage collective consideration of new RBOs as they arise.
 This process will provide for input and technical advice from actuaries and non-actuarial experts to the state insurance departments as they exercise their authority in considering RBOs as part of rate filings.
 States and insurers are therefore encouraged to discuss new and developing RBOs through this process.

 Non-Actuarial Considerations

-The Long-Term Care Insurance (EX) Task Force continues to review and consider non-actuarial considerations affecting states’ approval or disapproval of LTCI rate changes to develop consensus among jurisdictions and develop recommendations for application of these considerations.
+The Health Actuarial (B) Task Force or its appointed Subgroup and/or the Senior Issues (B) Task Force, will continue to review and consider non-actuarial considerations affecting states’ approval or disapproval of LTCI rate changes to develop consensus among jurisdictions and develop recommendations for application of these considerations.
 These considerations include such topics as:

 Caps or limits on approved rate changes.